WalterCouto/D2CE/readme.md

 - Added: Ability to personalize items or remove the personalization from items.<br>
 - Added: Ability to make weapons or armor indestructible.<br>
+- Added: Gems, Potions & Skulls Creator dialog and menu items.
+This allows you to add Gems, Potions, Skulls or Runes to empty slots in our inventory.<br>
 <br>

 **Version 2.12 (Feb 14, 2022)**